openethereum/openethereum.github.io/FAQ.md

 They get imported automatically.

 ##### How do I import a key made outside of Geth? (e.g. myetherwallet.com)

+*Parity 1.5 and above:*
+Simple use Parity Wallet's "Import" function on the "Accounts" page.

+*Parity 1.4 and below:*
 Simply copy it into your `$HOME/.parity/keys` directory.
 Parity will import all keys found there.

 #### Mining and Transacting